hugot/emcn.el/README.md

 ## Usage
 To name a few functionalities:

+- `M-x emcn-sync` to sync local and server notes.
 - `M-x emcn` to create a new note.
 - `M-x emcn-open` to open a note.
 - `M-x emcn-set-name` to set note name.